World Rabies Day 2022: Theme, History, Significance and Key Facts

 The theme for World Rabies Day 2021 was “Rabies: Facts, not Fear”.
 It was focused on debugging the myths related to Rabies, the importance of dog vaccination and post-exposure prophylaxis, and the need for a united effort toward achieving the elimination of this transboundary disease.

 World Rabies Day: History

-28 September marks the anniversary of Louis Pasteur's death, the French chemist and microbiologist, who developed the first rabies vaccine.
-In 2007, the first World Rabies Day (ERD) was organised by the two founding partners namely Alliance for Rabies Control (ARC) and the Centre for Disease Control and Prevention, Atlanta (CDC).
+September 28 marks the anniversary of Louis Pasteur's death, the French chemist and microbiologist, who developed the first rabies vaccine.
+In 2007, the first World Rabies Day (ERD) was organized by the two founding partners namely Alliance for Rabies Control (ARC) and the Centre for Disease Control and Prevention, Atlanta (CDC).

 Symptoms of Rabies

 In the United States, animals that transmit rabies are bats, foxes, raccoons, and skunks.
 In some developing countries of Africa and Southeast Asia, stray dogs are the most likely to spread rabies to people.
 If a person is showing signs and symptoms of rabies, the disease nearly always causes death.
 Therefore, a person who is at risk of contracting rabies should take rabies vaccinations for protection.
 The first symptoms of rabies may be similar to flu and may last for a few days.

 - Excessive salivation

 - Fear brought on by attempts to drink fluids because of difficulty swallowing water, etc.

 Therefore, it is necessary to take immediate medical care if you are beaten by any animal or exposed to an animal suspected of having rabies.